 1:15 – 2:30: Session 3

-2. How to Sell a Nonfiction Book Proposal, taught by Chuck Sambuchino.
+2. How to Sell a Nonfiction Book Proposal (Martin A room).
 This session focuses on effective strategies for writing a nonfiction book proposal on any subject.
 Topics include industry standards, building your expertise, and how to prepare a winning proposal that demonstrates your understanding of the marketplace.

 2:45 – 3:45: Session 4

-1. Open Agent Q&A Panel.
-Several attending literary agents will open themselves up to open Q&A from CWW attendees.
+1. Open Agent Q&A Panel (Sinatra A room).
+Attending literary agents will open themselves up to open Q&A from CWW attendees.
 Bring your questions and get them answered in this popular session.

 4:00 – 5:00: Session 5